steqeq/0000/docs/about/compatibility/openmp.md

 * Heap buffer overflow
 * Global buffer overflow

-**Software (kernel/OS) requirements:** Unified Shared Memory support with Xnack capability.
-See the section on [Unified Shared Memory](#unified-shared-memory) for prerequisites and details on Xnack.
+**Software (kernel/OS) requirements:** Unified Shared Memory support with XNACK capability.
+See the section on [Unified Shared Memory](#unified-shared-memory) for prerequisites and details on XNACK.

 **Example:**